thosgood/this-weeks-finds/markdown/201-250/week212.md

 >     1. Let V be the category of finite-dimensional super vector
 >     spaces over R.  By super algebra I mean a monoid in this
 >     category.
 There's a bicategory whose objects are super
->     algebras A, whose 1-cells  M: A \to B  are left A- right B-
+>     algebras A, whose 1-cells  M\colon  A \to  B  are left A- right B-
 >     modules in V, and whose 2-cells are homomorphisms
 >     between modules.
 This is a symmetric monoidal bicategory
 >     under the usual tensor product on V.